oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/13-migrate-using-ftex/migrate-using-ftex.md

 You need a few more changes to the new PDB before you can start the import.

 1. Create a database directory object that points to the same operating system directory that you created in the previous task.
+In this lab, the export and import share the same directory.
+This enables Data Pump to find the dump files.
+If you import on a remote system, you must copy the dump files.

     ```
     <copy>